Danielle Hunter: Professional career

+Pre-draft

-Following his junior season, Hunter entered the 2015 NFL Draft.
+Following his junior season, Hunter entered the 2015 NFL draft.
 Described as a defensive end with tremendous athletic upside and a good motor, Hunter was often compared to Giants defensive end Jason Pierre-Paul in terms of his similar length, burst and potential.

 At the 2015 NFL Combine, Hunter registered a time of 4.57 seconds in the 40-yard dash, the fastest time among all defensive linemen.
 He also did 25 repetitions on the 225-pound bench press.

+Minnesota Vikings

+2015

-Hunter was selected by the Minnesota Vikings in the third round of the 2015 NFL Draft with the 88th pick overall.
+Hunter was selected by the Minnesota Vikings in the third round of the 2015 NFL draft with the 88th pick overall.
 The pick was part of a trade where the Vikings traded back in the third round, giving up their 80th overall pick for the third- and fifth-rounders (88th and 143rd overall) of the Detroit Lions.
 As a rookie in 2015, Hunter was the youngest player in the NFL, but quickly managed to earn a rotational role on defense and finished second among all NFL rookies and second in the team in sacks with 6.0.
 After two seasons in Minnesota, Hunter compiled 18.5 career sacks and four games in which he finished the day with at least 1.5 sacks.
 Since 1985, only Keith Millard and Kevin Williams registered more sacks than Hunter in their first two NFL seasons with the Vikings.